Wilfrid Laurier: Death

 Laurier died of a stroke on February 17, 1919, while still in office as leader of the Opposition.
 Though he had lost a bitter election two years earlier, he was loved nationwide for his "warm smile, his sense of style, and his "sunny ways"."
-50,000 to 100,000 people jammed the streets of Ottawa as his funeral procession marched to his final resting place at Notre Dame Cemetery.
-His remains would eventually be placed in a stone sarcophagus, adorned by sculptures of nine mourning female figures, representing each of the provinces in the union.
-His wife, Zoé Laurier, died on November 1, 1921 and was placed in the same tomb.
+50,000 to 100,000 people jammed the streets of Ottawa as his funeral procession marched to his final resting place at Notre-Dame Cemetery.
+His remains were eventually placed in a stone sarcophagus, adorned by sculptures of nine mourning female figures, representing each of the provinces in the union.
+His wife, Zoé Laurier, died on November 1, 1921, and was placed in the same tomb.

 Laurier was permanently succeeded as Liberal leader by his former minister of labour, William Lyon Mackenzie King.
 King narrowly defeated Laurier's former minister of finance, William Stevens Fielding.
 According to Zoé, Fielding was Laurier's choice for next leader; Laurier believed Fielding had the best chance to restore unity in the party.

 Personal life

 Wilfrid Laurier married Zoé Lafontaine in Montreal on May 13, 1868.
 She was the daughter of G.N.R.
 Lafontaine and his first wife, Zoé Tessier known as Zoé Lavigne.
 Laurier's wife Zoé was born in Montreal and educated there at the School of the Bon Pasteur, and at the Convent of the Sisters of the Sacred Heart, St. Vincent de Paul.
 The couple lived at Arthabaskaville until they moved to Ottawa in 1896.
-She served as one of the vice presidents on the formation of the National Council of Women and was honorary vice president of the Victorian Order of Nurses.
+She was one of the vice presidents on the formation of the National Council of Women and was honorary vice president of the Victorian Order of Nurses.
 The couple had no children.

 Beginning in 1878 and for some twenty years while married to Zoé, Laurier had an "ambiguous relationship" with a married woman, Émilie Barthe.
 Zoé was not an intellectual; Émilie was, and relished literature and politics like Wilfrid, whose heart she won.
 Rumour had it he fathered a son, Armand Lavergne, with her, yet Zoé remained with him until his death.